Navraj12/FixMyRoad/README.md

 # 🛠️ FixMyRoad

-FixMyRoad is a web-based platform designed to help citizens report road-related issues such as potholes, broken infrastructure, and poor road conditions.
+FixMyRoad is web-based platform designed to help citizens report road-related issues such as potholes, broken infrastructure, and poor road conditions.
 This project aims to create a bridge between the public and the concerned authorities for faster and more effective road maintenance.

 ---